Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 ## Production build

-Run `yarn build:prod` to build the project in production mode.
+Run `npm run build:prod` to build the project in production mode.
 The build artifacts will be stored in the `dist/` directory.

 ## Create archive

-Run `yarn build:archive` to create .ch5z file which supports TSW device.
+Run `npm run build:archive` to create .ch5z file which supports TSW device.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy the project in TSW device

-Run `yarn build:deploy` to deploy the project in TSW device.
+Run `npm run build:deploy` to deploy the project in TSW device.

 ## Deploy the project in one step

-Run `yarn build:onestep` to build, archive and deploy the project in one step.
+Run `npm run build:onestep` to build, archive and deploy the project in one step.

+## npm audit

+Run `npm audit`